privacyidea/privacyidea-credential-provider/doc/introduction.rst

 It is used to add a second factor for authentication, when logging into your Windows system.

-The privacyIDEA Credential Provider does this by communitcating with the privacyIDEA Authentication System [#privacyidea]_.
+The privacyIDEA Credential Provider does this by communicating with the privacyIDEA Authentication System [#privacyidea]_.
 The privacyIDEA Authentication System can manage many different kind of second factors for the domain users.
 Ranging from classical OTP tokens, one